Wish you could get your cholesterol—and your risk of heart disease—to take a dip? Good news: You can, with just a few dietary changes!

 2. Sundried Tomato and Thyme Cracker: I spread plain Benecol® on crackers, topping it with pieces of olive-oil-packed sundried tomato and fresh thyme.

 You could do this with pretty much any vegetable, but I chose asparagus: I pan-fried the green veggie, cooking it with just a little bit of grapeseed oil.
 I minced two cloves of garlic, then added that to two Tablespoons of Benecol®.
 I topped asparagus with the garlic buttery spread just after it was finished cooking.
+Love roasted asparagus?
+You can also top my Lemon Garlic Asparagus with the buttery spread.

 You can use Benecol® as a sub-in for butter or margarine in many recipes, from muffins to quick breads to pancakes.
 I recently whipped up a batch of these Coffee Cake Muffins with the buttery spread.
 The muffins were delicious!